 Half of long-term medications are not taken as prescribed, and the biggest reason is plain forgetting.
 Put the nudge inside the app you open 50 times a day.

 Set this reminder on WhatsAppTo set a medicine reminder on WhatsApp, text NagMeLater "Remind me every day at 8am to take my medicine", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 One dose with breakfast, the most common schedule.